 - Chewy granola bars from The Paleo Mom

 - Yogurt with nut-free granola or fruit mixed in

 - Paleo maple granola (Guest recipe from Ditch The Wheat)

 - Maca energy bars

 - Pumpkin spice granola (Guest recipe from The Savory Lotus)

 - Yogurt with granola or fruit mixed in

 Primal Kitchen makes several protein bars that incorporate grass-fed gelatin.
 They’re not super sweet like most bars, which I prefer.
 The coconut cashew bar is my favorite.

 These really deserve their own category.
 Gelatin is rich in nutrients that studies suggest may make skin look more youthful, support digestion and improve sleep, among many other things.
-They also happen to be delicious and easily packed.
+They also happen to be delicious and portable.
 Here are a few of my favorite recipes: